deepaksood619/deepaksood619.github.io/docs/psychology/human-psychology-and-thinking.md

 New tech, like BRC-20, will always attract some of the most brilliant engineers & investors…and the most brilliant scammers & risk-takers too.

+I don't care how technically brilliant you are in your field; if you don't understand people, you're going to neutralize all your powers -- Robert Greene

 ## Group Behavior / Group Dynamism / Social conformity

 [The Asch Experiment](https://www.youtube.com/watch?v=iRh5qy09nNw)